alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 Link: <?start=850&limit=100>; rel="next",<?start=650&limit=100>; rel="previous"
 ```

-In the example, there are more than 100 new entries since the last update, as shown by `rel="next"`.
+Here, there are more than 100 new entries since the last update, as shown by `rel="next"`.

-In this situation, you can set the `limit` parameter higher.
-You can also make new requests, increasing the value of `start` each time, until you no longer see a `Link` header returned with `rel="next"`.
+In this situation, you could set the `limit` parameter higher.
+You could also make new requests, increasing the value of `start` each time, until a `Link` header is not returned with `rel="next"`.

 ### See what data is in each entry